Painting and Drawing with Mathew Lynn

 You will have your favourite colours, but I encourage you to try this efficient limited palette, which comes from the broader history of painting knowledge, and that takes in all genres.

 Learning how to work your palette and keep it in order is also extremely important!
 We spend a lot of time on our palette, and you should persevere and try to solve as much of your mixing as possible there.
-When you make a mistake on your palette (or in your painting) you should fix it straight away until you get it right as these mistakes tend to accumulate!
+When you make a mistake on your palette (or in your painting) you should fix it straight away until you get it right, as these mistakes tend to accumulate!

 With familiarity, you’ll eventually be able to make a mental plan knowing which colours you’ll be using for a session, even down to the amounts you lay out!